 Fluance’s Reference series of speakers are made to look great and sound great at the same time.
 They aren’t the cheapest for those new to the audio world, but the price point is easily justified for audio enthusiasts.
-What you get is worth it, making for two floor standing speakers that sound
+What you get is worth it, making for two-floor standing speakers that sound absolutely wonderful.

 Combine that with the beautiful look of the XL7F and you have a real winner.
 The speakers are gorgeous, elegantly fitting into a living room, demanding enough attention to impress and then fading into the vibe of the room.

 If you have the money to put down on them, these floorstanding speakers are some of the best you can get for the price.

 |Sensitivity||89dB @ 2.83V / 1m|